Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor and anisotropic optical activity

-Equation~\eqref{Smagin velocity ani} thus provides a complete and closed description of chiral light–matter interaction at the dipolar level in arbitrary anisotropic media.
-All dependence on the electromagnetic field enters through the Lipkin tensor, while all material-specific information is contained in the molecular response coefficients.
-This separation highlights electromagnetic chirality as an intrinsic field property, independent of the specific molecular system used to probe it.
+Equation~\eqref{Smagin velocity ani} thus provides the dipolar-level chiral contribution to light--matter interaction in anisotropic media.
+All field dependence enters through the Lipkin tensor components, while all material-specific information is contained in the molecular response coefficients.
+This separation highlights the role of electromagnetic chirality as a field property probed by a particular molecular system.

-It is straightforward to verify that for a monochromatic wave the non-diagonal components of the Lipkin tensor, $\overline{Z^{ij0}}$ with $i \neq j$, vanish in Maxwell's equations.
-As a result, only the diagonal spatial components contribute to the chiral interaction term.
-In this case, Eq.~\eqref{Smagin velocity ani} simplifies to

-where the three remaining contributions correspond to chiral responses associated with the principal spatial directions.